MrCapon/BR-1337-Asturias-Flag/patch-notes.md

 - Adjusted Ethiopian vassal setup.
 - Minor population adjustments in Egypt.
 - Continued rebalancing of New World RGOs.
-- Moved the Rise of the Turks situation out of Anatolia; it now applies to the Persia and Crescent regions.
+- Moved the Rise of the Turks situation out of Anatolia; it now should only apply to the Persia and Crescent regions.
 - Reworked Noble Fortifications:
   - Now provide a small fort with a garrison of 25.
   - Removed the previous 25% modifier bonus.